-Micro four-thirds is a camera system that was developed by Olympus and Panasonic. ‘micro’ refers to the mirrorless feature of the camera.
+Micro four-thirds is a camera system that Olympus and Panasonic developed. ‘micro’ refers to the mirrorless feature of the camera.
 Kodak and Olympus initially created the four-thirds system in the DSLR form.

-Micro four-thirds is a camera system that was developed by Olympus and Panasonic.
+Micro four-thirds is a camera system that Olympus and Panasonic developed.
 ‘Micro’ refers to the mirrorless feature of the camera.
 Kodak and Olympus initially created the four-thirds system in the DSLR form.

-The goal of Kodak and Olympus was to create a high-performance camera, but one that was more compact than the 35mm film SLR lens variants.
+The goal of Kodak and Olympus was to create a high-performance camera that was more compact than the 35mm film SLR lens variants.